Reform Could Require Changes in Your Accounting and Borrowing

 Sales and Use Tax - Clearing the Blurry Line

-By Lester Rosenbaum and Jesse Cohen, J.D.
+By Jesse Cohen, J.D.

 On the same day that Cyber Monday 2013 tallied record high online sales, the U.S. Supreme Court declined to grant a writ certiorari in two New York cases.
 This action could have substantial sales tax implications on ecommerce transactions and use tax implications for purchases frequently made by law firms.